rust-lang/book/src/ch15-06-reference-cycles.md

 {{#rustdoc_include ../listings/ch15-smart-pointers/listing-15-28/src/main.rs:here}}
 ```

 A node will be able to refer to its parent node but doesn’t own its parent.
+In
-In Listing 15-28, we update `main` to use this new definition so the `leaf`
+Listing 15-28, we update `main` to use this new definition so that the `leaf`
 node will have a way to refer to its parent, `branch`.

 <Listing number="15-28" file-name="src/main.rs" caption="A `leaf` node with a weak reference to its parent node, `branch`">